 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Visiting Barbörukapella in the snow - I get filled with serenity when I see the statue

-The chapel was back then in a relatively untouched lava field, a bit sunken into the lava, but this area has changed quite a bit since Kristján examined the chapel.
+The chapel was back then in a relatively untouched lava field, a bit sunken into it, but this area has changed quite a bit since Kristján examined it.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland